Kakifrucht/HalfminerSystem/README.md

     - Hooks into Vault to get prefix and suffix
     - Custom chatformats
       - Default chatformat is bottom one
-      - Permissions can be assigned via custom permission node
+      - Format can be assigned via custom permission node
       - Permission to always get format with highest priority
       - No format limit
     - Denies chatting if globalmute active